 There are many specialized areas in dentistry, making it difficult for many people to decipher which specialty does what.
 Confusion increases when the names of the dental specialties are as similar as endodontics and orthodontics.
-In this case there is a clear distinction between these two areas of dentistry.
+In this case, there is a clear distinction between these two areas of dentistry.
 For example, if you are told that you may need an apicoectomy, an endodontist is the proper specialist to contact.
+However, if you’ve been told that your jaw needs to be repositioned, an orthodontist can help.
+While each professional is a dentist, an endodontist focuses on the interior of the tooth and root canals, while an orthodontist works with the alignment of teeth and jaw.
+Understanding the difference between endodontics and orthodontics can help you know which specialist you should be seeing for your dental needs.

-To help you better understand endodontics vs. orthodontics, we’ve created this quick and easy guide to the basics of each specialty, as well as some other pertinent information about what sets the two apart.
-If you end up needing endodontic treatment services in Maryland, make sure you contact Dr. Lina Jarboe and Dr. Burton Waxman at Access Endodontics today at 410.304.7226.
+To help you better understand endodontics vs. orthodontics, we’ve created this quick and easy guide to the basics of each specialty as well as some other pertinent information about what sets the two apart.
+If you end up needing a root canal, apicoectomy, or endodontic retreatment services in Maryland, make sure you contact Dr. Lina Jarboe and Dr. Burton Waxman of Access Endodontics today by calling 410.304.7226 or by reaching out online.

 What Is an Endodontist?